Sonasman2001/DA_Practice/README.md

-# DA_Practice
+# Data_Analysis_Practice
-To become a data science
+To become a data Analysis